cherise215/MaxStyle/README.md

 [MICCAI 2022] MaxStyle: Adversarial Style Composition for Robust Medical Image Segmentation

 ## Introduction:
 MaxStyle is a novel feature-space data augmentation, which maximizes the effectiveness of style augmentation for enhancing model's out-of-domain (OOD) performance.
 MaxStyle augments data with improved image style diversity and hardness, by augmenting feature via style mixing and style perturbation and searching for the worst-case style composition via adversarial training.
 Below figure highlights the difference between ours style augmentation method and existing works for augmeting feature style $i$ to $i'$.
 MaxStyle expands the search space with increased style diversity and increase the hardness of style augmented images via style compositional parameters searching.
-These parameters are: style interpolation coefficient $\lambda_{mix}\in [0,1]$, style noise related parameters $\epsilon_\gamma \in \mathrm{R}^C$, $\epsilon_\beta \in \mathrm{R}^C$.
+These parameters are: style interpolation coefficient for style mixing $\lambda_{mix}\in [0,1]$, style noise related parameters for style perturbation $\epsilon_\gamma \in \mathrm{R}^C$, $\epsilon_\beta \in \mathrm{R}^C$.
 These learnable parameters are optimized in the direction of maximizing the segmentation loss $\mathcal{L}_{seg}$.

 <img align="center" src="assets/MaxStyle.png" width="750">